DataHub

 | 3. | Domains | No | Choose the DataHub domains that contain the assets you want to sync.
 Only assets within these domains will be matched with your Qualytics resources.
 If no domains are selected, all domains are searched. |

-| 4. | Event Driven | No | When turned on, Qualytics will automatically send updates to DataHub whenever scans complete, anomalies are detected, or checks are archived (default: on).
+| 4. | Event Driven | No | When turned on, Qualytics automatically pushes updates to DataHub when scans complete, when anomalies are detected or resolved in Qualytics, and when checks or scans are deleted (default: on).
 For more details, see Event Driven. |

 | 5. | Overwrite Tags | No | When turned on, existing Qualytics tags with the same name are converted into external tags managed by the DataHub integration.
 When turned off, the existing Qualytics tag is left unchanged and the DataHub tag is skipped (default: off).
 For more details, see Overwrite Tags. |